 Denver City I.S.D. is committed to encouraging healthy students and therefore has developed a board-adopted wellness policy at FFA(LOCAL) and corresponding plans and procedures to implement the policy.
-You are encouraged to contact Kellie Adams with questions about the content or implementation of the district's wellness policy and plan.
+You are encouraged to contact Kellie Adams at 806-592-5902 with questions about the content or implementation of the district's wellness policy and plan.